angular/preboot/README.md

 # preboot

-The purpose of this library is to help manage the transition of state (i.e. events, focus, data) from a server-generated Angular web view to a client-generated Angular web view.
+The purpose of this library is to help manage the transition of state (i.e. events, focus, data) from a server-generated web view to a client-generated web view.
+This library works with any front end JavaScript framework (i.e. React, Vue, Ember, etc.), but does have a few extra convenience modules for Angular apps.

 The key features of preboot include: